adssoccer1/twitterMiddleEastSentimentAnalyis/README.md

 The more user friendly general API is in the twitterSentimentAnalysisAPI.ipynb.

 Personal Twitter API credentials are necessary.
+In terms of directions, the comments are self-explanatory.